 The statute of limitations isn’t only essential for initiating a civil lawsuit in court.
 It can also be a contributing factor in successful settlement negotiations.
 When the timeframe to file a lawsuit has yet to pass, you have the leverage to pursue the settlement you deserve from the insurance company.
 The insurer might decide to settle to avoid litigating the case in court.
 However, once the timeframe passes, the insurer knows they have the upper hand and don’t have to worry about the possibility of a lawsuit.

 Can the Filing Deadline Be Extended?

-- If the defendant leaves the state before you file suit against them, their absence will not count towards the four-year timeframe.
+- If the defendant leaves the state before you file suit against them, their absence will not count towards the two-year timeframe.

-- If you are under 18 when the accident occurs, you will have four years from the date you turn 18 to initiate your lawsuit.
+- If you are under 18 when the accident occurs, you will have two years from the date you turn 18 to initiate your lawsuit.

-- You don’t have to file suit within four years of the accident if a medical provider deems you incapacitated.
-You have four years from the date you gain mental competency to pursue legal action.
+- You don’t have to file suit within two years of the accident if a medical provider deems you incapacitated.
+You have two years from the date you gain mental competency to pursue legal action.
 However, you can’t file your lawsuit more than seven years after the accident date.